Easy Ham and Potato Soup is a warm and hearty meal for cold winter nights and a great way to use leftover holiday ham.

 - salt and pepper to taste

-- Add potatoes, onions (leeks), celery and parsley to a large pot.
-Add stock until vegetables are covered with liquid plus a bit more on top.
-Cover pot.
-Bring to a boil and reduce to simmering.
-Cook until potatoes are soft enough to begin to “mush”.
+- Add potatoes, stock, onions (leeks), celery, and parsley to a large pot.
+Bring to a boil, cover and reduce to simmering.
+Cook until potatoes are soft enough to begin to "mush".
+About 10 minutes depending on how big you cut them.

 - Mash with potato masher for chunkier soup.
-For more pureed soup use an immersion blender or pour all ingredients into a blender or food processor and blend until smooth.
+For a pureed soup use an immersion blender or pour all ingredients into a blender or food processor and blend until smooth.

 - Thin with cream or milk, if desired.
 Add ham.
 Rewarm the soup in the pot as needed.